adammulligan/TodoMVC/README.md

 ## Implementation

-The entry point to the application is through the TaskController, which is in src/controllers/task_controller.coffee.
+The entry point to the application is through the TasksController, which is in src/controllers/tasks_controller.coffee.
-Every object has been generated using `diorama generate`, then adapted.
+Every object has been generated using [`diorama generate`](https://github.com/th3james/BackboneDiorama/tree/master/src/commands/generators#backbonediorama-generators), then adapted.

 This deviates from the TodoMVC spec a fair bit, mostly in the interests of getting a first version up and running.
 Longer term, we're aiming to get it fully compliant.